ealliaume/gcp-compute-engine-autoscaling-lab/README.md

 - configure and use a **multi-regions load balancer**

 This lab should take approximately 60 minutes.
-You will need to use you own google cloud account.
+You will need to use your own google cloud account.

 ## What is the Google Compute Engine